Techwolfy/telepresence/README.md

 Pull requests welcome!
 Please try to keep the same code and commit message style.

-* Move server, client, and robot functions into independent classes and binaries
+* Potentially move server, client, and robot functions into independent binaries
 * Web client interface
 * Use a makefile instead of a build script
 * Add more modules for different types of input and output